CancerRxGene/gdsctools/doc/developers.rst

 The GDSCTools package has a large set of tests in the ./test/gdsctools directory.
 In version 0.10, about 80% of the functionalities are covered.
 If you add a new module or function, please add a corresponding test file in ./test/gdsctools directory.

-The test suite uses the **nosetests** utility and is integrated within the Travis continuous integration (see below).
+The test suite uses the **pytest** utility and is integrated within the Travis continuous integration (see below).

 To run the tests locally, you will need nose and coverage packages::

-    pip install nose coverage
+    pip install pytest

 Then, in the directory where is the **setup.py** file, type ::

-    python setup.py nosetests
+    pytest

 You may also go directly in the ./test/gdsctools directory  but some tests may required extra files or permission.